moonseer/church-planner-v2/README.md

 npm run build
 ```

-For more details about the CI/CD pipeline, see [CI-CD.md](CI-CD.md).
+For more details about the CI/CD pipeline, see the deployment section in [Progress](docs/progress.md).

 ## License